What the Connected Consumer Wants

 Well, today, messaging channels are seeing that same compounding growth rate that social media, streaming and ecommerce platforms so in their years of prime expansion.
 Fortunately, Conversational AI, through both chatbots and voice assistants, are positioning to automate the large scale of interactions major brands need to connect with their consumers.

 These preferred channels, whether its Facebook Messenger, Instagram Direct, Whatsapp, SMS or elsewhere, are the best way to get and maintain the connected consumer’s attention in the years to come, and you can even use the same messaging experiences to make your ads better.
-They can provide the quick, easy informative experiences consumers need, all before a product is even purchased (check out the example below).
+They can provide the quick, easy informative experiences consumers need, all before a product is even purchased.
 Of course, consumers will always appreciate any solution that delights them, but if you’re going to start somewhere, you might as well start with the channels that get you the best results.